Niall Horan Solo Tour: Will Harry Styles, Liam Payne, Louis Tomlinson Tour Too?

 Niall Horan more or less inadvertently announced he is planning a solo tour.
 It probably slipped right by most readers because he was talking about the One Direction hiatus at the time, and assuring fans that he, Harry Styles, Liam Payne, Louis Tomlinson would be getting back together, eventually.

-One Direction’s Niall Horan is quoted on CNN explaining he is“going to be doing a bit of a tour.”
+One Direction’s Niall Horan is quoted on CNN explaining he is “going to be doing a bit of a tour.”

 “I’m doing [my music], going to be doing a bit of a tour.
 Harry’s got his movie coming out, Harry’s doing his thing.
 Louis’s doing his thing and Liam’s doing his thing.
 A year has gone so quick already.
 But when [a reunion] does happen, it’s going to be great.”

-Will Harry Styles, Liam Payne and Louis Tomlison also of One Direction go on tour in 2017 as well?
-If Niall Horan is going to tour, and Harry Styles is the one with an $80 million dollar three album contract then we can assume that Harry Styles is going to have a tour as well.
+Will Harry Styles, Liam Payne, and Louis Tomlison also of One Direction go on tour in 2017 as well?
+If Niall Horan is going to tour, and Harry Styles is the one with an $80 million dollar three-album contract, then we can assume that Harry Styles is going to have a tour as well.

 Liam Payne will very soon have a new baby, and Louis Tomlinson just lost his mom, but they do have solo albums coming out.
-They too will likely go on tour though it is kind of sad to think that Liam Payne will have to leave Cheryl Cole and the baby at home.
+They too will likely go on tour, though it is kind of sad to think that Liam Payne will have to leave Cheryl Cole and the baby at home.

 One Direction could release their albums closer together than earlier anticipated.
-One would have guessed Harry Styles, Niall Horan, Louis Tomlinson and Liam Payne would avoid putting out their albums within a month or two of each other, but it could happen.
+One would have guessed Harry Styles, Niall Horan, Louis Tomlinson, and Liam Payne would avoid putting out their albums within a month or two of each other, but it could happen.

 One Direction band members will all likely seek to release their music sometime in the spring and summer of 2017.
 Then the tours will likely follow.
-How many tour dates will Harry Styles, Liam Payne Louis Tomlinson, and Niall Horan have on their solo tours?
+How many tour dates will Harry Styles, Liam Payne, Louis Tomlinson, and Niall Horan have on their solo tours?

 One Direction toured nine months out of the year for five years.
 They went on expansive world tours.
 Will Harry Styles, feel compelled to tour for nine months with his debut solo album?
 The length of tours varies significantly within the music industry, and the old One Direction tours were unusually extensive in scope.